Hidden Factors

 Can Habit Tracker help users identify what affects their productivity and support sustained focus?

-For five days, I used Habit Tracker to log my tasks, took photos of my workspace, and wrote short daily reflections.
+For five days, I used Habit Tracker to log my tasks, documented my workspace through photos, and wrote short daily reflections to capture both behaviour and context.

-For five days, I used Habit Tracker to log my tasks, took photos of my workspace, and wrote short daily reflections.
+For five days, I used Habit Tracker to log my tasks, documented my workspace through photos, and wrote short daily reflections to capture both behaviour and context.

 Habit Tracker App